longhorn/website/content/docs/1.3.1/advanced-resources/cluster-restore/restore-to-a-new-cluster-using-velero.md

 This doc instructs how users can restore workloads with Longhorn system to a new cluster via Velero.

+> **Note:** Need to use [Velero CSI plugin](https://github.com/vmware-tanzu/velero-plugin-for-csi) >= 0.4 to ensure restoring PersistentVolumeClaim successfully.
+Visit [here](/kb/troubleshooting-restore-pvc-stuck-using-velero-csi-plugin-version-lower-than-0.4) to get more information.

 ## Assumptions:
 - A new cluster means there is **no Longhorn volume data** in it.
 - There is a remote backup target holds all Longhorn volume data.